DiceNinjaGaming/Satisfactory-Docker/README.md

-# baseimage
+# Satisfactory Docker Image
-A base image for game servers
+A Docker image that can be used to host a Satisfactory server.

+**This is still WIP and may not be in a working state yet**

 # Important folders
 | Name | Description |